hardik-143/quickToast/docs/options.md

 !> When `node` is provided, it takes precedence over `text` and will override it.

----

 <div class="blockquote-orange blockquote-wrapper">

-!> **Pro tip**: `duration` is like setting a timer for your toast's social life.
-Too short and it's gone before anyone notices.
-Too long and it becomes that guest who never leaves the party.
-Find the sweet spot! 🎯
+!> **Pro tip**: The `node` option is like giving your toast a makeover.
+Instead of plain text, you can now create toasts that look like they came from a designer's dream!
+Just remember: with great power comes great responsibility... and potentially very complex HTML. 🎭

 </div>